nginxinc/nginx-wiki/source/modules/domain_resolve.rst

 Description
 -----------

-**ngx_upstream_jdomain** - a load-balancer that resolves an upstream domain name asynchronously.
-It chooses one IP from its buffer according to round-robin for each request.
-Its buffer has the latest IPs of the backend domain name.
+**ngx_upstream_jdomain** - an upstream module that resolves an upstream domain name asynchronously.
+Its buffer has the latest IPs of the backend domain name and it integrates with the configured load balancing algorithm (least_conn, hash, etc) or the built in round robin if none is explicitly defined.
 At every interval (one second by default), it resolves the domain name.
-If it fails to resolve the domain name, the buffer retains the last successfully resolved IPs or uses a fallback IP specified by the user.
+If it fails to resolve the domain name, the buffer retains the last successfully resolved IPs or uses a backup server IP specified by the user.

+.. warning:: The docs on this wiki can get out of date.
+For the authoritative information, please see the README file inside the module's :github:`git repository <nicholaschiasson/ngx_upstream_jdomain>`

 Example
 ^^^^^^^